viamrobotics/docs/docs/internals/local-configuration-file.md

 ## Build a local configuration file manually

 If your machine will never connect to the internet, you can create a local configuration file yourself without using the Viam app.
-A locally-configured robot will not be able to access Viam's cloud features.
+A locally-configured machine will not be able to access Viam's cloud features.
 For most users, we recommend [using the Viam app to create the configuration file](#build-a-local-configuration-file-in-the-viam-app) as it is less error-prone.

 If you followed the instructions to [install `viam-server`](/get-started/installation/), the installation process provides an example configuration file in the following location: